2024 Winners

 The Outcast Dead and Alive – Grace Reeve, Goldsmith’s, University of London

-Grace’s programme features Crossbones cemetery in East London, where the bodies of sex-workers from centuries past are buried and which today has become a sort of alternative ecological spiritual garden.
+Grace’s programme features Crossbones cemetery in Southwark, where the bodies of sex-workers from centuries past are buried and which today has become a sort of alternative ecological spiritual garden.
 The citation of the judges said: The execution is beautiful, the actuality strong and the sound effects and music components exquisitely done.
 It is very moving, blending history with the politics and meaning behind what's going on today.
 It's very powerful to have both this space and this radio feature commemorating sex workers; I loved it!.

 Fight Fair – Libby Liburd (University College London)